aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>13-15</sup>&nbsp;He shot into my vitals&#x2197;
 the arrows of His quiver.
-I am a derision to my people, they taunt me all day long.
+I am a derision to my people&#x2191;, they taunt me all day long.
 He has filled me up with bitterness&#x2198;, and made me drink wormwood.